waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Silph Co.
 4F Puzzle (T51244):** A 'Guaranteed Reachable Interactable Tile' at (6,14) was a CARD KEY floor switch that opened the gates at (5,13) and (6,13). **Conclusion (T51271):** SOLVED.
 - **Silph Co.
 10F Puzzle:** The game hinted at two 'Guaranteed Reachable Interactable Tiles'.
 After extensive searching and puzzle-solving involving the teleporter system, it was discovered that defeating Giovanni was the trigger to unlock the correct teleporter paths.
 The 'interactable tiles' were not switches but the teleporters themselves whose destinations changed. **Conclusion (T51442):** SOLVED.
 - **Paralysis Ineffectiveness:** A paralyzed Pokémon (e.g., wild MUK) may still be able to attack.
 The chance to be fully paralyzed is not 100%.
 (Confirmed: T52193, T52194)
-- **Pokemon Mansion 3F East Wing Exploration:** There are many unseen tiles in the eastern part of the floor.
-Hypothesis: The path forward and potentially the Secret Key are located in this unexplored area.
-Test: Navigate to the eastern section and systematically reveal all unseen tiles.
-Conclusion: TBD.